 Moritzburg Castle (Schloss Moritzburg)

 Moritzburg Castle, or Moritzburg Palace, is a Baroque palace which has four round towers and is in the centre of a symmetrical artificial island.
 The original castle, named after Duke Moritz of Saxony, used to be a hunting lodge.
 Over the centuries, the castle was gradually extended by residents.

 The interior of the castle baroque decorations and the walls are covered in 17th century gold-gilded leather.
-The unique attraction inside the castle is its largest collection of red deer antlers shown in the Speisesaal (dining room), including the heaviest red deer antler in the world.
+This unique attraction inside the castle is its largest collection of red deer antlers shown in the Speisesaal (dining room), including the heaviest red deer antler in the world.
 The other collections are, for example, porcelains from China, Japan, and Meissen.
-The most eye-opening piece is the four-poster bed for Augustus the Strong’s Japanese palace, which had approximately a million peacock, pheasant, guinea hen, and duck feathers woven into the canvas.
+However, the most eye-opening piece is the four-poster bed for Augustus the Strong’s Japanese palace, which had approximately a million peacock, pheasant, guinea hen, and duck feathers woven into the canvas.
 Besides, a collection of royal carriages is shown in the entrance hall.

 The castle’s u-shaped park has an area of approximately 230 by 150 meters.
 The gardens are in the French style and, were never completed because of the death of Augustus the Strong.
 An 8-arm, star-shaped system of alleys cut through the forest on the northern side of the property.
 It could take hours to take a round walk there.
 Apart from that, the Little Pheasant Castle near the banks of the castle pond, with its own miniature harbor and Saxony’s only lighthouse, is worth a visit as well.

 Moritzburg Castle, 01468 Moritzburg, Germany